QPoW Consensus & Mining

 - Generate a wormhole key pair:

 This means mining rewards are automatically privacy-preserving.
-The miner's identity is not linked to their reward address onchain.
+The miner's identity is not linked to their reward address on-chain.

 Emission Schedule